Physical Therapy Services

 Eunice is skilled in treating a variety of patient populations, including patients suffering from acute and chronic pain conditions, hypermobility syndrome, general orthopedics, post-operative patients, and balance and vestibular disorders.
-She believes in a holistic approach and will work together with her patients to find the root cause of the pain, rather than treat just the symptoms.
-Eunice has her certification as a Certified Myofascial Trigger Point Therapist (CMTPT) through Myopain Seminars and uses dry needling in her practice for the treatment of myofascial pain and dysfunction.
+She believes in a holistic approach and will work with her patients to find the root cause of the pain, rather than treat just the symptoms.
+Eunice has her certification as a Certified Myofascial Trigger Point Therapist (CMTPT) through Myopain Seminars and uses dry needling in her practice to treat myofascial pain and dysfunction.

-Outside of work Eunice is a huge foodie and loves to find good eats in the DMV area.
-She also enjoys being physically active at her local gym and playing with her dogs.
+Outside of work, Eunice loves to find good eats in the DMV area.
+She also enjoys working out at the gym and playing with her dogs.

 “Eunice prepared me for the surgery with exercises to strengthen the muscles around my knee.
 Post-surgery I was surprisingly quick to be able to move with confidence.
 I had a greater range of movement and flexibility.
 Post-surgery sessions gave me much to work on, which moved the healing and strengthening much further.
 I am most grateful for her support.”